A SUMMARYThe true story of the nutty Universe, crazy planet Earth, chaotic evolution and lucky old You!

 Chapter five: COOPERATION

-This is a break from the story: the tale of the Portuguese man'o'war, the missing link between single-celled creatures and the complex life forms we see today.
+This is a break from the story: the tale of the Portuguese man'o'war, the missing link between single-celled creatures and the complex life we see today.

-(Todays theme: natural selection)
+(Theme: natural selection)

 Chapter six: BECOMING THE BEST